South Africa

 Determining cardinal points by trees

-Determining cardinal points by trees in Southern African savannas (Southern hemisphere) is a common method.
-It is useful in case of being lost and the sun cannot be seen.
-So, at least it can be determined where the cardinal points…
+Determining cardinal points by trees in Southern African savannas (Southern Hemisphere) is a standard procedure.
+It is helpful in case one is lost, and the sun cannot be seen.
+At least one can determine where the cardinal points are.
+Cardinal…

 Milkplum (Stamvrug) fruits grow directly out of the tree trunk